 It was later that same evening, after the Harvest Home dance had wound down and at least the older folks had started making their way home.
-Jeremias and Aneme had taken their leave earlier, without attracting much attention - much to the disappointment of the old gossips with sharp eyes and wagging tongues - and were now walking hand-in-hand down the lane to the house of Aneme's parents in the gathering gloom of the autumn evening.
+Jeremias and Aneme had taken their leave earlier, without attracting much attention - much to the disappointment of the old gossips with sharp eyes and wagging tongues - and were now walking down the lane to the house of Aneme's parents in the gathering gloom of the autumn evening.
 At first, she had tugged a woollen shawl over her head and shoulders against the coolness of the air, but she soon pulled it back, the better to display the curves of her neck and the cut of her bodice.

 Her hair - long and dark, almost to the point of blackness - was braided, as was the fashion for unmarried girls, but she had eschewed the heavy ribbon tied in complicated knots and bows that the other maidens had sported.
 Instead, she had bound the end of the braid with a simple length of cotton twine, so as not to detract from its lustrous shine.